-Authentication of indirect calling entities
+PKI-based authentication of indirect calling entities

 In the cases where the TN User is the direct Customer with a UNI interface to the O-SP, no additional authentication methods over and above standard UNI authentication (e.g. user-based authentication, device registration, IP whitelists, protected network paths, etc.) are needed to determine the identity of the TN User which is also the Customer.
 That identity is then directly available to the OSP to match against TN authorizations provisioned locally or learned through a TNLoA exchange.
 In cases where the TN User is not the direct Customer of the O-SP, in particular where it is a C2 entity placing calls through a Customer’s platform that are relayed to the O-SP through the Customer’s UNI, the O-SP may require an additional identity and authentication transaction to match the C2 entity to a TN User known through TNLoA authorization transactions.
-PKI signing and verification provides one way for an O-SP to identify and authenticate an indirectly known entity.
-The C2 UAC may populate a SHAKEN Identity-like header (user Identity header) that the O-SP will receive through the Customer UNI.
-The user Identity header will be signed using the C2’s EV credentials, and the corresponding certificate and its URL must be available to the O-SP.
+A PKI-based signing and verification procedure provides one way for an O-SP to identify and authenticate an indirectly known entity.
+The C2 UAC may populate a user-provided Identity header containing a PASSporT with the “rcd” extension [draft-ietf-stir-passport-rcd-06, Ref 6] (an “rcd PASSporT”) that the O-SP will receive through the Customer UNI.
+The rcd PASSporT will be signed using the C2’s EV credentials, and the corresponding certificate and its URL must be made available to the O-SP.
 The O-SP will verify the signature and read the EV (enterprise) identity from the certificate to match authorization entries in the Customer record.
-The header can use the SHAKEN PASSporT format but should be distinguished from a SHAKEN (O-SP-populated) Identity header so that it is treated as part of a UNI transaction and not subsequently forwarded across the NNI.
-For instance, it can be passed with the header name “P-User-Identity” or something similar.
-The population and verification of the SHAKEN PASSporT payload claims is modified due to the payload containing user-asserted claims and not values determined by the O-SP.
-The recommended use is as in SHAKEN [Ref 1] except for the following modified usage:

-attest: fixed value of “B”

-origid: A user-provided value, which should be a fixed or persistent value across all calls initiated by the C2 UAC

-dest, orig, and iat claims have the same usage as in SHAKEN.
+The C2 Entity includes the calling TN it is asserting in the From URI as the “orig” claim.
+While not required for the purposes of authentication of the indirect calling entity, an “rcd” claim containing non-empty nested claims may be included, otherwise the C2 entity may populate an “rcd” claim with a nested “nam” element with an empty value.
+The PASSporT should also include an “iss” claim containing the Organization X.509 Subject element of the C2 entity’s EV certificate,An example rcd payload may look like the following:

+{ "dest":{"tn":"12155551001"},

+"iat":1443208345,

+“iss”:”Example C2 Call Center, Inc.”,

+"orig":{"tn":"12025551000"},

+"rcd":{"nam":""}

+}

-Once the C2 UAC populates and signs the user PASSporT and assembles the user Identity header, it includes this header in its SIP INVITE to Customer’s platform.
+Once the C2 UAC populates and signs the rcd PASSporT and assembles the user-populated Identity header, it includes this header in its SIP INVITE to Customer’s platform.
 Customer’s platform, in this instance functioning as a SIP proxy or B2BUA forwards the user Identity header unchanged to the O-SP.
 The O-SP then verifies the identity of the C2 entity by checking the signature against the EV certificate.
 The same certificate, at the granularity of the asserting entity may be used for all calls sent by the C2, and the set of certificates an O-SP will need to pull is limited to those C2s that are authorized by the O-SPs customers.
 Therefore, the O-SP should be able to achieve a high level of caching for the EV certificates required to authenticate C2s utilizing its Customer UNIs.

 The O-SP should also validate the other applicable PASSporT claims against the unprotected SIP headers and validate the freshness of the user Identity header to protect against header replay.
 Once the C2 entity is authenticated the EV identity may be used to match a TN authorization in Customer’s AAA record.
-See 5.3 and 5.4 below for a detailed walkthrough of the indirect origination use cases with the user Identity header AS/VS transaction.
+See 5.3 and 5.4 below for a detailed walkthrough of the indirect origination use cases with the user-populated Identity header AS/VS transaction.